 DKK1 affects the biological behavior of LUAD cells in vitro.
 We then conducted a series of in vitro experiments to explore the role of DKK1 in LUAD.
-We determined DKK1 expression in 20 LUAD samples and 20 normal samples, and noted that DKK1 was highly expressed in LUAD (Figure 9A). qRT-PCR showed that the mRNA expression of DKK1 was significantly reduced in NCI-H1299 cells after DKK1 knockdown (Figure 9B).
-DKK1 knockdown significantly inhibited the proliferation of LUAD cells (Figure 9C).
+We determined DKK1 expression in 20 LUAD samples and 20 normal samples, and noted that DKK1 was highly expressed in LUAD (Figure 9A).
+RT-qPCR showed that the mRNA expression of DKK1 was significantly reduced in NCI-H1299 cells after DKK1 knockdown (Figure 9B).
+DKK1 knockdown also significantly inhibited the proliferation of LUAD cells (Figure 9C).
 Wound-healing experiments similarly demonstrated that DKK1 knockdown significantly inhibited the migration of LUAD cells (Figure 9D).
-The transwell assay revealed that DKK1 knockdown significantly inhibited the invasion of LUAD cells (Figure 9E).
+The Transwell assay revealed that DKK1 knockdown significantly inhibited invasion by LUAD cells (Figure 9E).
 In addition, DKK1 knockdown significantly reduced clonal formation by LUAD cells.
 (Figure 10F).
-In summation, DKK1 knockdown significantly inhibited the proliferation, migration, invasion, and clonal formation of LUAD cells.
+In summation, DKK1 knockdown significantly inhibited the proliferation of, migration of, invasion by and clonal formation by LUAD cells.

 Discussion